Hess's Law

 Hess's Law is simply an extension of the law of conservation of energy;

-that is that energy cannot be created or destroyed only
+which states that energy cannot be created or destroyed only

 change from one form to another.
 As an example consider the image opposite.
 Here the change A→B is an exothermic